TadimallaRohit/TacklingDisinformation/README.md

 # TacklingDisinformation
-A simple Java project on tackling dis-information, initially developed for curricular assessment.
+A simple Java project for tackling dis-information, initially developed for curricular assessment.
 In for public access now, since it proves to be an apt foundation for any program that builds onto that, with similar objective.
 Better viewed as a prototype, it's a simple java project that utilizes built-in libraries -swings,awt etc.

  Featured below is an extract from the presentation introducing the project.
 It provides an apt overview of the project, thus being a concise way to comprehend everything that the project set out to do, before utilizing it in your own project.